 The challenge for nursing staff, therefore, is to recognize the difference between symptoms that are indicative of temporary, contextual sadness and symptoms that signify clinical depression, Maurizio Fava, M.D. explained in an article published by the U.S. National Library of Medicine, National Institutes of Health.
 Fava noted that symptoms of clinical depression in patients are routinely misdiagnosed as symptoms of chronic illnesses that the patients are being treated for, and consequently, patients do not always receive the mental health care they need.
 Indeed, it has been estimated that up to 10 percent of patients experience major depressive disorder.

-As Fava detailed, the findings are troubling because patients experiencing depression are more likely to have poorer outcomes in terms of recovery from their chronic illness than patients without depression.
+As Fava detailed, the findings are troubling because patients experiencing depression are can have poorer outcomes in terms of recovery from their chronic illness.
 Fava explained that depressed patients may display behaviors that can negatively impact their treatment and recovery — for example, forgetting to take medications and neglecting to take other steps to get well.
 Fava cited a study to support the claim, which found that patients with major depressive disorder are less likely to be treated for their chronic illness successfully and have higher rates of mortality as a consequence.
 Therefore, nurses who are able to accurately spot symptoms of depression and connect patients with the services they need potentially could be saving lives.

 Forms of depression

 Educating nurses about depression in patients should begin with an overview of the most common types of the illness, which according to the National Institute of Mental Health, include the following: